 This problem was initially investigated using a simple acid storage test with nitric acid having a pH of 0 chosen because this can be generated by corona discharges.
 Results showed that filler treatment is decisive in determining susceptibility of a material to being attacked by the acid.
 Without proper filler treatment, for example, one sample was shown to suffer substantially such that it showed deep cracking when bent after the test.

-When advising what should be done in case such problems are detected in service, two issues have to be taken into consideration:
+When considering what should be done if such problems are detected in service, there are two key issues:

 1. Evaluating deterioration and estimating risk for continued use.
-IEEE Guidelines for Establishing Diagnostic Procedures for Live-Line Working of Non-Ceramic Insulators, published in 2014, can be used as reference.
+IEEE Guidelines for Establishing Diagnostic Procedures for Live-Line Working of Non-Ceramic Insulators can be used as reference.
 As a ‘rule of thumb’, no level of housing damage should be accepted that allows the core rod to become exposed.

 2. Since there is no principle to predict risk of further damage, it is recommended to annually inspect insulators from the supplier and vintage affected that are operating in the service area where this type of deterioration has been observed.
 In the case of silicification, but where the housing is still hydrophobic, affected insulators can remain in service because the silica oxide layer serves to shield the intact bulk material against further deterioration.